 You can add multiple annotations to a cell, regarding cell type, subtype, expression level of a gene or set of genes or clonotype, etc. There are 2 ways to add an annotation:

-After an annotation is added, you can edit it by changing name, merging 2 clusters together, delete the cluster or the whole group.
+After an annotation is added, you can change the names, merge 2 clusters together, delete the cluster or the whole group.

 BBrowser supports cellular composition analysis for any group of cells, whether annotated or not annotated.
 Users will define the group of cells they want to view composition and the type of classification.
 The software will identify the percentage of each cluster from the chosen classification in the group of selected cells and sort the clusters by order of majority.